shakelang/Specification/specification/bytecode/storage-format.md

 ### Package Name

 The package name index is the index of the package name.
 We store one package name per file.
 The package name is a string that is used to identify the package that the file belongs to.
-For example it could be `com.shakelang.shake`.
+For example it could be `com/shakelang/shake`.

 ### Constant Pool Count & Constant Pool